 Discussions with the CEO.
-All of the non-CEO Officers report directly to the CEO, who performs a yearly evaluation of the performance of each Officer.
-The CEO's assessment of the individual performance forms the basis for the proposed compensation levels of each Officer, in light of the information derived from the aforementioned survey.
-The CEO provides a written evaluation for each Officer that includes his recommendations for salary adjustments for the subsequent year to the Committee, which weighs these recommendations in determining salary levels.
+All of the non-CEO Officers report directly to the CEO, who performs a yearly evaluation of the performance of each Officer, except Mr. Hofstetter who reports to Mr. McKenna.
+The CEO's assessment of the individual performance forms the basis for the proposed compensation levels of each Officer (other than the CEO), in light of the information derived from the aforementioned survey.
+The CEO provides a written evaluation for each Officer (other than the CEO) that includes his recommendations for salary adjustments for the subsequent year to the Committee, which weighs these recommendations in determining salary levels.

 Results of 2011 Say On Pay Vote.
-The Proxy Statement filed by the Company in 2011 included a nonbinding advisory "say-on-pay" vote on executive compensation.
-Although the vote was non-binding, the Board of Directors and the Committee value the opinions of the shareholders, and considered the outcome of the vote when making 2012 compensation decisions for the Company's NEOs.
-The Company's Compensation Program received an affirmative vote from over 75% of the Company's Common Shares entitled to vote and present or represented by proxy at the annual meeting.
-The Company views the shareholder approval as an endorsement of a sound compensation program, and has made nominal changes in 2012.
+The Proxy Statement filed by the Company in 2011 included a non-binding advisory "say-on-pay" vote on executive compensation.
+Although the vote was non-binding, the Board of Directors and the Committee value the opinions of the shareholders, and considered the outcome of the vote when making 2013 compensation decisions for the Company's NEOs.
+The Company's compensation program received an affirmative vote from over 75% of the Company's Common Shares entitled to vote and present or represented by proxy at the 2011 annual meeting.
+The Company views the shareholder approval as an endorsement of a sound compensation program, and has made nominal changes in 2013.
+The Company's shareholders are being asked to cast a non-binding advisory "say-on-pay" vote on executive compensation at the 2014 annual meeting of shareholders.
+See "Proposal Two: Advisory Vote on Executive Compensation".